Designing a search experience teams could trust

 confused face

-Search and binder workflows felt similar but were conceptually different.
+Both felt similar but were conceptually different.
 Users wanted the flexibility and permanence of binders with the power and dynamism of search.

 worried face